abxh/dotfiles/README.md

 # dotfiles
 These are my personal dotfiles.
 As such, a lot of the configuration are tinkered for my use and liking.
 Feel free to copy the stuff you like and understand, and leave the rest.

-Use `stow.sh` after testing `stow` out on dummy configs.
-It's a wonderful program, but the way I use it might leave behind some clutter and/or break your configuration, if you don't use it properly.
+Use `stow.sh` after testing `stow` out.
+It's a wonderful program that helps managing dotfiles.

 Special dependencies are written within the files themselves.
 Most dependencies should be inferrable (or throw errors if missing).
 I use [this](https://github.com/abxh/gruvbox-material-gtk) icon theme in the screenshots and in my dunstify scripts as default.